-Your San Francisco Bucket List: 125+ Things to Do in San Francisco
+Ultimate San Francisco Bucket List: 125+ Things to Do in SF

 San Francisco Bucket List

-It’s quite the long bucket list, so it’s organized by type of activity and I share the neighborhood it’s in.
+It’s quite a long bucket list, so it’s organized by type of activity, and I share the neighborhood it’s in.
 I was going to break it down by neighborhoods because I figured that would help you plan a weekend itinerary or a full day exploring one neighborhood.
-But dang if there aren’t way more little San Francisco neighborhoods than I imagined.
+But dang, if there aren’t way more little San Francisco neighborhoods than I imagined.
 I got so confused!
-So, by activity it is!
+So, by activity, it is!

 This post contains affiliate links, which means that, at no additional cost to you, I will earn a tiny bit of income if you decide to make a purchase or booking.
 For more, check out my disclosure